HomeDealsChatCheckupSearch

 The energy market rewards proactive consumers.

 Those who compare deals annually typically save £200-400 compared to households who remain on default tariffs.
-With winter approaching and prices set to increase, now represents the optimal switching window for 2025.
+With winter approaching and Cornwall Insight forecasting further price increases through Q4 2026 and into Q1 2027, now represents the optimal switching window.

 23. Energy switching process details